KevinGimbel/kevin.gimbel.dev/src/_section/monitoring.md

   - Prometheus
   - Alertmanager
   - Grafana
+  - Loki
   - collectd
   - node_exporter
+  - blackbox_exporter
   - cadvisor
   - AWS CloudWatch metrics
   - AWS CloudWatch alarms
 ---

-Proper monitoring is incredibly helpful in debugging.
-Seeing exactly what amount of RAM and CPU a docker container consumed when it got stuck 3 weeks ago? *Neat*.
+Proper monitoring is incredibly helpful in debugging, and should be implemented from the start.

-Some monitoring tools I've maintained in production:
+Some monitoring tools I've maintained and used in production: